StructuralNeurobiologyLab/SyConn/docs/from_probmaps_to_objects.md

-# From Probability maps to segmentation objects
+# Creation of segmentation objects

 Probability maps and segmentations are stored in `ChunkDatasets` (see `chunky.py` in `knossos_utils`) and are transformed to `SegmentationDatasets` (see `segmentationdataset` in `syconn.reps`) in multiple steps.